Skip to main content

 1. Objective Measurement: Get precise accuracy scores instead of subjective assessments

-2. Model Comparison: Test GPT-4o vs GPT-4o-mini vs consensus to find the best fit
+2. Model Comparison: Test different models to find the best fit

 3. Schema Validation: Identify which fields are hardest to extract accurately